Android Tops iPhone

 2. It turns your phone into a Wi-Fi hotspot

-tuaw’s take, “Now multiple Macs (or Wi-Fi only iPads) can piggyback off the tethered Mac’s connection to the iPhone” That’s always been the problem.
+Tuaw’s take is, “Now multiple Macs (or Wi-Fi-only iPads) can piggyback off the tethered Mac’s connection to the iPhone.”
+That’s always been the problem.
 Apple’s closed system doesn’t allow for good integration with other systems.
-If you want to make your Android a hot spot with any Wi-Fi-capable device, you can include those pretty little MacBooks.
-The way that describes it shows that it can only be used from Mac to Mac.
+You can include those little MacBooks if you want to make your Android a hot spot with any Wi-Fi-capable device.
+It is designed and described as being able to be used only from Mac to Mac.
 Even so, that method can still be used in the US (check my previous response).

 3. It plays Flash

-UAW’s take: “Flash support on Android are mixed.
+UAW’s take: “Flash support on Android is mixed.
 Many reviewers have said the playback stutters on even moderately demanding video content, crashes fairly often, and the handset gets “piping hot” and takes a significant hit.
 To battery life after only half an hour of use.”

 4. It has open apps